viamrobotics/viam-svelte-sdk/README.md

 The Viam Svelte SDK provides a reactive layer over `@viamrobotics/sdk`.

-To get started, Include the ViamProvider component as a child of the Tanstack QueryClientProvider.
+To get started, Include the `ViamProvider` component as a child of the Tanstack `QueryClientProvider`.
 Any child component will have access to the SDK hooks.

 A map of `PartID`s to `DialConf`s must also be provided to connect to your machine(s).